 - Dp1-30-03: This unit can extract 30 pints of water daily, but is not quiet by any standards.
 It produces 59dB of noise at its highest setting and is therefore not suitable for bedrooms.
 The overall good quality makes up for the noise though.

 - CFM25E: This is a more economical version of the DP1.
 It has a 25-pint capacity and is a great choice for recreational vehicles or small homes.

 Better known as SPT, this is a small company that manufactures and distributes several home appliances.
 It was founded in California in 1993.

+The bottom line: It’s easy for condensation to build up in an RV year-round.
 A dehumidifier in your RV can save you thousands of dollars in damage, from mold and excess moisture.
-If you live in an area with high humidity levels, it would be a very smart choice to get yourself a dehumidifier.
+Especially if you live in an area with high humidity levels, it would be a very smart choice to get yourself a dehumidifier.

 This post contains affiliate links.
 RVshare may receive compensation if you make a purchase after clicking on a product link.